Aider-AI/aider/docs/benchmarks.md

 Fix the code in {file_list} to resolve the errors.
 ```

+Editing the implementation in response to test failures is
+another excellent chance to assess how well GPT can perform code editing.
-GPT gets this second chance to fix the implementation because
+This second chance is also important because
 many of the unit tests check for specifics that are not
 called out in the instructions.
 For example, many tests want to see